x-tabdeveloping/neofuzz/README.md

 Under the hood every Neofuzz Process relies on the same two components:

  - A vectorizer, which turns texts into a vectorized form, and can be fully customized.
- - Approximate Nearest Neighbour search, which indexes the vector space and can find neighbours of a given vector very quickly.
-This component is fixed to be PyNNDescent, but all of its parameters are exposed in the API, so its behaviour can also be altered at will.
+ - Approximate Nearest Neighbour search, which indexes the vector space and can find neighbours of a given vector very quickly
 ### Words as Features

 If you’re more interested in the words/semantic content of the text you can also use them as features.
 This can be very useful especially with longer texts, such as literary works.